chrisallenlane/watchtower/README.md

 I plan to make the following changes when I have the time:

 * Fix the Known Issues
-* Add more default payloads for different programming languages and frameworks
+* Add more default signatures for different programming languages and frameworks
 * Add `--after-context` and `--before-context` flags, as per `grep`
 * Remove `ack-grep` as a dependency
-* Rename what I'm currently calling "payloads" to "signatures"

 Contributing
 ------------
-I'm very interested in compiling payload sets for popular 3rd-party frameworks.
+I'm very interested in compiling signature sets for popular 3rd-party frameworks.
-(For an example, look at `/payloads/wordpress.rb`, which is Wordpress-specific.)
-If you have expertise in a popular framework (Joomla, Drupal, etc), and would like to contribute some payload files, please let me know.
+(For an example, look at `/signatures/wordpress.rb`, which is Wordpress-specific.)
+If you have expertise in a popular framework (Joomla, Drupal, etc), and would like to contribute some signature files, please let me know.

-Likewise, if you have expertise in a language which is not represented among the payloads (web or otherwise), I invite you to share your expertise.
+Likewise, if you have expertise in a language which is not represented among the signatures (web or otherwise), I invite you to share your expertise.